emprius/emprius-app-frontend/README.md

 <br>

 ## Deploy the app demo
-Download the app.apk and install it on your mobile!
+Download the [latest artifact](https://gitlab.com/emprius/emprius-app/-/jobs) from the pipeline, extract and install the **app.apk** on your Android device
-LINK TO THE LAST RELEASE HERE

 ### Instructions for navigating the app demo
 - Register the first time and remember your user